charlesemmanuel15/Kelechi-Charles/README.md

    public static void main(String[] args) {

-       String reason = "Seek to work in a settings that will dare me extra...\n and at the same time as allowing me to add to the sustained...\n enlargement and achievment of the organization..";
+       String reason = "Seek to work in a settings that will dare me extra... and at the same time as allowing me to add to the sustained... enlargement and achievment of the organization..";

        String[] codes = {"Java", "HTML", "CSS", "Thymleaf", "Javascript", "React"};